Resident Frequently Asked Questions

 How do I report a maintenance item?

 For normal non-urgent maintenance items please mail or fax your written request.
 Be sure to provide us with the best possible time to reach you.
-If the item is urgent and it is during regular business hours (Monday – Friday, 8:30 a.m. to 5:00 p.m.), you may call our office at (785) 842-7644 to report the problem, or print and fax our form.
+If the item is urgent and it is during regular business hours (Monday – Thursday, 9:30 a.m. to 6:00 p.m., Friday 9:30 a.m. to 5:00 p.m., Saturday 11:00 a.m. to 4:00 p.m.), you may call our office at (785) 842-7644 to report the problem, or print and fax our form.
 To report emergency maintenance needs be sure the receptionist is informed that you have a maintenance emergency.
 If it is after business hours, call our Maintenance Staff at 785-979-5829.
 For police or fire emergencies, dial 911 before calling us.

 What is considered an emergency?